mlrun/mlrun/hack/local/README.md

 ### Install MLRun API & UI Services

+If you plan on pushing containers or use a private registry you need to first create a secret with your Docker registry information.

+`kubectl create -n <namespace> secret docker-registry my-docker --docker-server=https://index.docker.io/v1/ --docker-username=<your-user> --docker-password=<your-password> --docker-email=<your-email>`

-copy and edit the [mlrun-local.yaml](mlrun-local.yaml) file as needed and type:
+copy and edit the [mlrun-local.yaml](mlrun-local.yaml), file as needed and type:

     kubectl apply -n <namespace> -f mlrun-local.yaml